Cyclic Sieving and Plethysm Coefficients: Tableaux and Symmetric Function Background

 \begin{df} Let $\kappa$ be a partition of a positive integer $k$.
 For all compositions $\eta$ of $k$, we denote the monomial $x_1^{\eta_1} x_2^{\eta_2} \cdots$ by $x^{\eta}$, and, for all tableaux $T$ of shape $\kappa$ and content $\eta$, we write $x^T$ for $x^{\eta}$.
 The \textit{Schur function} associated to $\kappa$ in the variables $x_1, x_2, \ldots$ is $s_{\kappa} := \sum_{T} x^{T}$, where the sum ranges over all tableaux $T$ of shape $\kappa$.
 For all $m$, the \textit{Schur polynomial} associated to $\kappa$ in the $m$ variables $x_1, x_2, \ldots, x_m$ is $s_{\kappa}(x_1, x_2, \ldots, x_m)$. \end{df}

-It is well known that the Schur polynomials in $m$ variables associated to partitions of $k$ with at most $m$ positive parts form a basis for the $\mathbb{Z}$-module $\Lambda_m^k$ (cf. Proposition 1 in Fulton \cite{Fulton}, Chapter 6).
-Similarly, the Schur functions associated to partitions of $k$ form a basis for the $\mathbb{Z}$-module $\Lambda^k$.
-Since $\Lambda_m = \bigoplus_{k \geq 0} \Lambda_m^k$ and $\Lambda = \bigoplus_{k \geq 0} \Lambda^k$, it follows that the Schur polynomials in $m$ variables associated to partitions with at most $m$ positive parts form a basis for $\Lambda_m$, and that the Schur functions form a basis for $\Lambda$.
-We now define an inner product on $\Lambda$ by decreeing that the Schur basis be orthonormal.
+It is well known that the Schur polynomials in $m$ variables associated to partitions with at most $m$ positive parts form a basis for $\Lambda_m$, and that the Schur functions form a basis for $\Lambda$.
+We define an inner product on $\Lambda$ by decreeing that the Schur basis be orthonormal.

 \begin{df} Let $\langle \text{ }, \text{ } \rangle \colon \Lambda \times \Lambda \rightarrow \mathbb{Z}$ be an inner product given by $\langle s_{\iota}, s_{\kappa} \rangle = \delta_{\iota, \kappa}$ for all partitions $\iota$ and $\kappa$, where $\delta_{\iota, \kappa}$ denotes the Kronecker delta. \end{df}